pmret/papermario/INSTALL.md

 If you get `papermario.z64: OK` at the end, the build succeeded!

-The output ROM is `papermario.z64` - you can run this in an emulator such as Project64.
+The output ROM is `papermario.z64` - you can run this in any N64 emulator.

 ## WSL 2